-Figure 2.
-Anchoring function not in network of attachment.
+Figure 4.
+IP address anchored not in network of attachment.
 MN attached to AR2 in Net2 has a flow(IP1,...) using IP1, which belongs to Net1.

-3.3.
-Keeping an IP address
+4.1.
+Keeping the IP address from a prior network

 After the MN moves with an ongoing session to the new network (Net2), it obtains a new IP address or prefix from the new network.
 However, the ongoing session which was initialized in a prior network of attachment is using an IP address belonging to the network where it was initialized as described in Section 3.1.
 IP mobility is needed to use the original IP address for session continuity.